 The fifth and final headphone driver type we’ll be discussing is the relatively unknown magnetostriction (bone conducting) driver.

-This driver works on piezoelectric principles and focuses on vibrating our skulls and inner ears to produce the sensation of hearing rather than on producing sound waves for our ears to hear.
-“Vibrating our skulls” may seem rather intense but our inner ears convert these vibration into perceived sound all the time.
+This driver works on piezoelectric principles and focuses on vibrating our skulls and inner ears to produce the sensation of hearing rather than producing sound waves for our ears to hear.
+“Vibrating our skulls” may seem rather intense, but our inner ears convert these vibrations into perceived sounds all the time.

 With a bone conduction driver, we have a piezoelectric crystal that accepts the audio signal from the source and vibrates accordingly.

 When this crystal is pressed against our jaw or cheekbones (or other bones in our head), it transmits its vibration to our inner ears, which then convert these vibrations to electrical signals that our brains understand as sound.

 The AfterShokz Aeropex (link to check the price on Amazon) is a great example of a bone conduction headphone.